swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 of Go news for an English speaking audience.
 An Younggil (Korean 8p) gives deep, deep commentary on a variety of games.
-His style is highly analytical, and to be honest his lectures often move so quickly as to be completely over my head, but that just makes me that more excited to deepen my understanding of the game!
+His style is highly analytical, and to be honest his lectures often move so quickly as to be completely over my head, but that just makes me that much more excited to deepen my understanding of the game!

 <iframe style="border: 1px solid black; padding: 2px; margin: 1em 0;" width="736" height="420"